-Ongoing education and periodic competence validation for RNs and other health care professionals who engage in FHM are recommended.
-Ideally, attendance at such programs will be interprofessional.
+Ongoing education and periodic validation of knowledge and competence for RNs and other health care professionals who engage in FHM are recommended.
+Ideally, attendance at educational programs will be interprofessional.
 To prepare clinicians for use of auscultation and EFM and the evaluation of uterine activity, AWHONN urges that each facility establishes and/or ensures the availability of educational programs for guided clinical experience, skills validation, and ongoing competence assessment.
 AWHONN supports education that includes the physiologic basis for interpretation of FHM data, implications for labor support, and interprofessional communication strategies.